Connerbruner/2050-the-year-of-ending/README.txt

 DOCS:
 GENRAL methods:
-Void - print_slow(String) - 2069s upgraded print methods
+Void - sPrint(String) - Prints using a wait in miliseconds in between characters, set at the start of the game.
+Modified by cheat codes in tools.java
-Void - wait(milliseconds int) - Wait in milliseconds
+Void - wait(milliseconds int) - Waits by a time in miliseconds, the program will not do anything during this time

-ArrayList<Object> - Read(String FileName) - Reads the file of the String you put in based on Save editing order (look at Save editing order)
+ArrayList<Object> - Read(String FileName) - Reads the file of the String you put in based on Save editing order (see Save editing order)
-Void - GetSave() - Uses Read to update game
-Void - Edit(String FileName) - Edits the file of the String you put in based on Save editing order (look at Save editing order)
+Void - GetSave() - Reads from save file, changes game based on values in Save.txt Void - Edit(String FileName) - Edits the file of the String you put in based on Save editing order (see Save editing order)

+boolean - skip() Asks for an input, will skip a cutscene on "Y", "y", "Yes", or "yes".
+By adding to the if statesment you can add extra skip conditions, for example: skip.equals("yea");

-boolean - skip() checks if you want to skip the cutscene boolean - strIsInt(String str) - is that String castAble to a int
+boolean - strIsInt(String str) - checks if the string thats been inputted is possible to parse to an integer, if so returns true

 GOTCHA methods:
-Void - pull() Start/Setup Gotcha
-Void - roll() Random weighted prize
+Void - pull()  Rolls gotcha, lower odds for higher rolls, no duplicates, the more exp that is put in the more likely you are to get a higher tier attack

 BOSS methods:

 Void - attack_(name)() The bosses attack
 Void - (Name of boss)() The boss fight its self

+HOW TO MAKE YOUR OWN BOSS:

+- Create an attack array, for example: Attack[] elon = new Attack[]{Laser, blast, Shield};
+- NOTE, you must create each attack individually before adding to the array: Attack blast = new Attack("");

 EXP methods:
 Void - gain() gives you exp for killing a enemy